malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Due to the complexity and variability of thought, an independent control mechanism would require significant domain knowledge about the kinds of thought that passes through the main processor.
 For example, if I am trying to solve '5 + x = 8' in my head by trying lots of different possible values of x, am I stuck in an infinite loop?
 The level of understanding required by an independent control processor suggests that the control mechanism cannot be separate, but is rather integrated into the main processor itself.

-Furthermore, we can examine the two options a little more concretely to see how it may 'feel' to have such a mechanism:
+Furthermore, we can examine the two options a little more concretely to see how it may "feel" to have such a mechanism:

 1. Independent control would have limited data integration with the rest of the brain.
 There would be no need for awareness of thought.
 Unlikely to be human-like in our experience of it.
 2. With Integrated control the computational and learning capabilities of the main processor would be fully leveraged to help stabilize thought.
 Requires that the feedback measurement is supplied into the main processer as a first-class input, like other senses.
 Human-like in our experience of it.

-It thus seems reasonable to assume from the fact that we can observe our own thoughts, that we employ a control mechanism and that it follows the integrated control option discussed here.
+It thus seems reasonable to assume, from the fact that we can observe our own thoughts, that we employ a control mechanism and that it follows the integrated control option discussed here.

 In the human case, we are probably born with some basic building blocks of a control mechanism.
 It would do only the most basic attenuation of repeated signals to avoid tight infinite loops.
 This could for example be in the form of a basic attention control.
-Some form of evolutionarily structured learning pressure would be applied so that over the longer term we learn to override those basic controls and apply higher reasoning.
+Some form of evolved learning pressure would be applied so that over the longer term we learn to override those basic controls and apply higher reasoning.

 This also suggests that there is a minimum level of intelligence required for a conscious system.
-Without that minimum level of intelligence it cannot control thought well enough.
+Without that minimum level of intelligence, it cannot control thought well enough.
 And without being able to control thought, it would not be evolutionarily adaptive to develop a state-machine style of higher-level processing.

 See more: [[The Error Prone Brain]]

 ## Models
 Graziano [Graziano2017] introduced Attention Schema Theory (AST), which posits that the brain uses a high-level representational model to encapsulate information about the state of the body and thoughts within the mind, and that this is used for attention control.
-The existence of some sort of mental model of the body, or 'body schema', is well established in our understanding of the primary motor and somatosensory projection areas, along with their associated non-primary projection areas [Gleitman2003, ch2].
+The existence of some sort of mental model of the body, or _body schema_, is well established in our understanding of the primary motor and somatosensory projection areas, along with their associated non-primary projection areas [Gleitman2003, ch2].

-Graziano introduced the idea of a 'mind schema', similar to the body schema but models the capabilities of the mind itself.
+Graziano introduced the idea of a _mind schema_: similar to the body schema but models the capabilities of the mind itself.
 He then suggested how, through self-reference, this model could form the basis for the conclusion of one's own consciousness.
 Graziano assumes a single model that encapsulates all behavioural predictions of the body and mind, and of the state of current thought, but admits that there may be other divisions.

 Like Graziano, I also think that understanding the models employed by the brain is key to understanding consciousness.
 However, upon considering the different kinds of information that become available to our consciousness, and in the kinds of processing that would be applied, I think there are three separate models in this context.
 Importantly, I think the state model is just a passive data representation that can be moved around between different regions of the brain, whereas the body and mind schema are more likely to be physically wired within certain specific regions of the brain.

 Another important distinction is that the information from the body and mind schema appears to have significantly less resolution within our awareness than that of many other senses (eg: the five external senses plus conscious feedback).
-I can open my eyes and see lots of detail, and I can clearly observe my current thought as well as my 'inner voice'.
+I can open my eyes and see lots of detail, and I can clearly observe my current thought as well as my "inner voice".
 And although I can reference specific knowledge about my ability to do maths, for example, I would not expect to observe all of my mentally mapped details of my mind's capabilities without a lengthy introspection session.
-Thus, my mind schema appears to behave more like a long term memory: certain events elicit specific responses due to their association, but I can freely browse all of its contents.
+Thus, my mind schema appears to behave more like a long term memory: certain events elicit specific responses due to their association, but I cannot freely browse all of its contents.

-I think a particularly strong argument for the existence of these schemas as independent components of the brain is that i) the learning algorithm required to 'train' these schemas is relatively simple (just run in a tight cycle of predicting the next future state, observing what really happens, and correcting the network from the difference), ii) that they can be trained independently of the main processing units, and iii) that they provide a very useful input to the main processing units.
+I think a particularly strong argument for the existence of these schemas as independent components of the brain is that i) the learning algorithm required to "train" these schemas is relatively simple (just run in a tight cycle of predicting the next future state, observing what really happens, and correcting the network from the difference), ii) that they can be trained independently of the main processing units, and iii) that they provide a very useful input to the main processing units.

 The visceral loop explains why the state model is both a significant source of input to data processing, and the outcome of that processing.
 The model and processing step work so closely together that it can be hard to see the distinction between them.
 That may be because our ability to analyse our own consciousness is a factor of that model/processing interaction.